-American fashion executive John D. Idol has been chief executive officer of luxury fashion brand Michael Kors since 2003 and played an instrumental role in the company’s turnaround from unprofitability to its 2012 IPO, which valued the company at approximately $1 billion.
+American fashion executive John D Idol has been chief executive of luxury fashion brand Michael Kors since 2003, and chairman since 2011, and played an instrumental role in the company’s turnaround.

 Idol acquired the Michael Kors business for $100 million in 2003, when revenue totalled $20 million, along with Hong Kong-based private equity firm Sportswear Holdings.